 - 3.1.
 The Trustees have discussed key investment objectives in light of an analysis of the Plan's liability profile as well as the constraints the Trustees face in achieving these objectives.
-As a result, the Trustees' main investment objectives are: - to ensure that the Plan can meet the members' entitlements under the Trust Deed and Rules as they fall due: - to achieve a long-term positive real return; - to manage the expected volatility of the returns achieved in order to control the level of volatility in the Plan's required contribution levels; - to invest in assets of appropriate liquidity which will generate income and capital growth to meet, together with new contributions from members and the participating employer, the cost of current and future benefits which the Plan provides; - to reduce the risk of the assets failing to meet the liabilities over the long term; - to minimise the long-term costs of the Plan by maximising the return on the assets whilst having regard to the above objectives; - to take account of the long-term risks, including those relating to non-financial factors, when making investment decisions. - 3.2.
+As a result, the Trustees' main investment objectives are: - to ensure that the Plan can meet the members' entitlements under the Trust Deed and Rules as they fall due; - to achieve a long-term positive real return; - to manage the expected volatility of the returns achieved in order to control the level of volatility in the Plan's required contribution levels; - to invest in assets of appropriate liquidity which will generate capital growth to meet, together with new contributions, the cost of benefits which the Plan provides; - to reduce the risk of the assets failing to meet the liabilities over the long term; - to minimise the long-term costs of the Plan by maximising the return on the assets whilst having regard to the above objectives. - 3.2.
 The Trustees are aware of the relationship that exists between the particular investment portfolio that is held and the level of funding of the Plan's liabilities.
 The Trustees have obtained exposure to investments that they expect will meet the Plan's objectives as best as possible.

-4. Kinds of investments to be held
+Kinds of investments to be held